anne-urai/lab_wiki/docs/practical/Working time and meetings.md

 2. On Thursday, the [weekly CogPsy meeting](https://anne-urai.github.io/lab_wiki/Practical.html) and _CO-squared_ joint lab meeting.

 #### Additional meetings
-- For climate psychology: Cameron Brick's lab meeting is often on Zoom, as well as the NYU climate psychology working group (sign up for their mailing lists).
+- For climate psychology: Cameron Brick's lab meeting is often on Zoom, as well as the NYU climate psychology working group (sign up for their mailing lists, email Danielle Goldwert).
 - For social psychology: the [Social, Economic and Organisational Psychology unit is useful for some climate-related topics.
 Ask [Tycho](https://www.universiteitleiden.nl/en/staffmembers/tycho-van-tartwijk#tab-1) to be added.

 Every semester (2x/year), we also aim to have a writing week (often in Leiden's Academy Building) and a lab social/outing.